umee-network/docs/docs/users/getting-started/funding-wallet.md

 ## Withdrawing Native Cosmos Tokens

-> If your exchange of choice does not support the native UMEE token it's recommended to purchase and withdraw ATOM, the native Cosmos Hub token, to the Cosmos network in your Umee blockchain compatible wallet.
-These tokens can easily be [exchanged for native UMEE tokens](/users/getting-started/funding-wallet.html#trading-cosmos-assets-on-a-decentralized-exchange).
+> If your exchange of choice doesn't support the native UMEE token, skip to the ["Withdrawing Native ATOM" guide](/users/getting-started/funding-wallet.html#withdrawing-native-atom).

-:::: tabs

-::: tab Withdrawing Native UMEE

-## Withdrawing Native UMEE Tokens
+## Withdrawing Native UMEE

 #### Select the withdraw option for the UMEE token on your centralized exchange of choice.